 Production Run: 1995 – c.
 2003 (my resources don’t indicate the end of production clearly), and reintroduced in 2016

 Cost When New: Approximately $30.00 to $50.00, which seems rather high given its overall attributes but the weight of anecdotal evidence supports it.
 If anyone has actual catalogue data to share, please let me know. (for current value, subject to the aforementioned uncertainy, try this calculator).
-The re-release price is $35.00, which seems a little more in keeping with its powers with a decade of inflation
+The re-release price for the Award was $35.00, which seems a little more in keeping with its powers following a decade of inflation.
+Update— In the 2018 line-up, the Award appears to have been shoved out entirely by the Pop, which is advertised on the company site at $16.99.
+There are also some Star Wars tie-in models with an MSRP of $22.99

 Filler: Cartridge, capacity approx. 1.1 ml